This site requires JavaScript, please enable it in your browser!

 By Afroist, with 4 replies.

-Last reply by Afroist, almost 5 years ago:
+Last reply by Afroist, about 5 years ago:

 @danpost thank you very much for helping me out.
 It is working now as expected <Code Omitted> I learned that I have to use getWorld() as shown bel